Selling a House ‘As Is’ in Rhode Island

 - Assessment: The company schedules a walkthrough of the property to evaluate its condition, usually within 24 to 48 hours.

-- Firm offer: The company makes a firm offer (usually within 24 hours, sometimes on-site after the walkthrough) which you can accept or decline.
+- Firm offer: The company makes a firm offer (usually within 24 hours, sometimes on-site after the walkthrough), which you can accept or decline.
 Most of these companies will not negotiate on price, so the offer is a take-it-or-leave-it scenario.

 - Closing: If you accept the offer, you and the company will each sign the contract, and closing will begin.
-Some companies offer a large deposit or moving cost assistance, and a few may even pay for the home upfront.
+Some companies offer a large deposit or moving cost assistance, and a few may even cover the entire home purchase upfront.

-- Payment: The seller receives payment quickly, typically within seven days to a few weeks.
-This can vary by company, and sellers who work with a house-buying company often enjoy flexibility in selecting a move-out date that works for them.
+- Payment: The seller typically receives payment within seven days to a few weeks.
+This can vary by company, and sellers who work with a house-buying firm often enjoy flexibility in selecting a move-out date that works for them.

 If you aren’t sure where to get a cash offer, consider Simple Sale, a solution from HomeLight.
-With Simple Sale, you tell us a bit about your home, such as whether it’s a single-family or condo and how much work it needs.
+Using this questionnaire, you tell us a bit about your home, such as whether it’s a single-family or condo and how much work it needs.
 From there, we’ll provide you with a full cash offer to buy your home in as little as a week.
+Here are some benefits you can expect from Simple Sale:

-There is no need to call the roof inspector or drain your savings to replace the HVAC.
+Skip repairs: There is no need to call the roof inspector or drain your savings to replace the HVAC.
 HomeLight will provide an offer for homes in almost any condition.

-Want to get out right away?
-Or need a little more time to pack?
-Either way, we’re flexible.
+Sell when it’s convenient: Whether you want to get out right away or need a little more time to pack, we’re flexible.
 Pick a move date that works for your schedule within 30 days of closing.

-Cash buyers don’t need a lender’s involvement to purchase a home, meaning they can move nimbly and quickly compared to someone who needs financing.
-With Simple Sale, you can close in as little as 10 days, compared to the 30-60 days or longer it typically takes to close with a financed buyer.
+Close with certainty: Cash buyers don’t need a lender’s involvement to purchase a home, meaning they can move nimbly and quickly compared to someone who needs financing.
+With Simple Sale, you can close in as little as 7 days, compared to the 30-60 days or longer it typically takes to close with a financed buyer.

 Curious to know more about the Simple Sale experience?
 Hear it firsthand from one of our valued clients in the video below.

-Additional We Buy Houses companies in Rhode Island
+Additional “We Buy Houses” companies in Rhode Island

-Below we’ve compiled a list of some of the leading companies that purchase homes “as is” for cash in Rhode Island and information about each.
+Below, we’ve compiled a list of some of the leading companies that purchase homes “as is” for cash in Rhode Island and information about each.

 401HomeBuyers

-Locations: All of Rhode Island
+Locations: Throughout Rhode Island

 Closing costs: Sellers pay no closing costs; 401HomeBuyers covers them.